Orthodontic Treatment of Impacted Teeth

 Adrian BECKER – Editions WILEY-BLACKWEL 2012 – 446 pages

-The management of impacted maxillary canines is, of course, of paramount importance.
-The author emphasizes the value of three-dimensional imaging, particularly in cases of root proximities with neighboring incisors: depending on the extent of resorptions observed, he considers whether or not to undertake orthodontic traction, taking care to remove the danger as quickly as possible
+The management of impacted maxillary canines obviously occupies a prominent place.
+The author emphasizes the value of three-dimensional imaging, particularly in cases of root proximity to neighboring incisors: depending on the extent of resorption observed, he considers whether or not to undertake orthodontic traction, taking care to eliminate

-known as "closed surgery" can be appreciated through the presentation of numerous clinical cases.
+so-called "closed" technique was indeed demonstrated through the presentation of numerous clinical cases.

-Professor Becker teaches us to be patient and to break down movements: the results obtained in the end are truly impressive.
+Professor Becker teaches us to be patient and to break down the movements: the results obtained in the end are truly impressive.

 patients and their parents seeking information on this subject.